-Nepal has diverse climate and topography.
+Nepal has a diverse climate and topography.
 The altitude ranges from 80m from sea level to 8,848m.
-While the southern plains are hot most of the year, temperature decreases gradually towards North as the altitude increases.
+While the southern plains are hot most of the year, temperature decreases gradually towards the North as the altitude increases.

 Autumn is the most favorable time to trek.
 Generally during autumn, the weather is clear with mild to warm days and cold nights.
 However, in the higher altitude, the nights drop into freezing temperature.
 In this season, the mountains views are surprisingly clear.
 This is also the season of festivities as Nepal celebrates the biggest Hindu festivals Dashain followed by Tihar.

-In the spring, the mornings are usually clear but afternoon cloud build-up brings occasional showers.
-The days are mix up with warm and rain, which displays wildflowers like rhododendrons.
-The whole country is lush and an abundant green at this season.
-This period instigate the second most popular and pleasant trekking season as this is rice-planting time.
-Late-march into April is especially beautiful.
-It is also a good time for climbing as the high passes are usually snow free and the mountain views are still clear in April.
-Up to May, the weather becomes hazy and disturbed with the clouds.
+The mornings are usually clear in the spring, but afternoon cloud build-up brings occasional showers.
+The days are mixed up with warmth and rain, which displays wildflowers like rhododendrons.
+The whole country is lush and abundant green during this season.
+This period instigates the second most popular and pleasant trekking season as this is rice-planting time.
+Late march into April is especially beautiful.
+It is also a good time for climbing as the high passes are usually snow free, and the mountain views are still evident in April.
+During April and May, there is an expectation of thunderstorms, hail showers, and strong winds among the fine periods.
+In May, the weather occasionally becomes hazy and disturbed by the clouds.

-From June to September, is the monsoon season.
-Generally the morning is cloudy and cloud wisps form on random ridges and peaks.
+From June to September is the monsoon season.
+Generally, the morning is cloudy, and cloud wisps form on random ridges and peaks.
 Trekking at this time of year is generally difficult and uncomfortable as the weather is hot and it rains almost every day.
 The trails become muddy and are often leech-infested and the mountains are usually obscured by clouds.
-There are, however, possibilities for summer trekking in the trans-Himalayan regions of mustang, Dolpo and Tibet.
-These regions lie in a rain-shadow and therefore receive significantly less precipitation than the more southerly areas.
+There are, however, possibilities for summer trekking in the trans-Himalayan regions of mustang, Dolpo, etc. These regions lie in a rain shadow and therefore receive significantly less precipitation than the more southerly areas.